OpenUwU/eleven-legal/Terms.md

 # Terms of Service

-**Last Updated:** January 29, 2026
+**Last Updated:** February 9, 2026

 ---

 ## Agreement to Terms

-By inviting or using **Yukihana** ("the Bot", "we", "us", or "our") in your Discord server, you agree to be bound by these Terms of Service.
+By inviting or using **Eleven** ("the Bot", "we", "us", or "our") in your Discord server, you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please discontinue use of the Bot immediately.

 ---